HELP CENTER

 9. Keep your system’s filters clean.

-10.Operating your indoor fan on AUTO costs less.
+10. Operating your indoor fan on AUTO costs less.

-11.Keep lamps, television and other heat sources away from thermostat.
+11. Keep lamps, television and other heat sources away from thermostat.

-12.Keep power on at the outdoor unit at all times.
+12. Keep power on at the outdoor unit at all times.

-13.Never use your condenser as a stand for garden hoses or tools.
+13. Never use your condenser as a stand for garden hoses or tools.

-14.Use caution with lawn mower and trimmer to avoid damaging refrigerant piping or electrical wiring.
+14. Use caution with lawn mower and trimmer to avoid damaging refrigerant piping or electrical wiring.

-Maintenance For your Heat Pump
+Maintenance For Your Heat Pump

-DANGER: SHUT OFF ELECTRICAL POWER BEFORE PERFORMING ANY MAINTENANCE TO PREVENT SERIOUS INURY FROM SHOCK OR DEATH
+IMPORTANT NOTE: SHUT OFF ELECTRICAL POWER BEFORE PERFORMING ANY MAINTENANCE TO PREVENT SERIOUS INURY FROM SHOCK OR DEATH

 Filters